Collier-Blocker Junior College

 The 1964 graduating class was the last; there were 12 graduates.
 The college was placed under the supervision of St. Johns River Junior College, and the position of president was abolished.

-The president of St. Johns felt that Collier-Blocker should emphasize vocational and remedial work in the evening, and stated that "only 19 of the students...could meet the standards for admission to St. Johns Junior College."
-It stayed open as the Collier-Blocker Center of St. Johns, until it was closed completely in 1966.
+The president of St. Johns believed that Collier-Blocker faculty should emphasize vocational and remedial work in the evening, and said that "only 19 of the students...could meet the standards for admission to St. Johns Junior College."
+The facility operated as the Collier-Blocker Center of St. Johns, until it was closed completely in 1966.
 Today the building houses the Robert Jenkins, Jr., Middle School.

 In 2012, a wall was created at St. Johns with portraits and other mementos of Collier-Blocker.
 A plaque on that wall reads:

 In the fall of 1960, Collier-Blocker Junior College was established under the leadership of President Albert Williams with the purpose of educating African-American students from Clay, Putman, and St. Johns Counties.
 The name Collier-Blocker was chosen to honor two well-known African-American Northeasat Florida educators, Dr. Nathan W. Collier and Sara Blocker.
 From its very creation, the College unfortunately faced adversities including disagreement among its advisory board members over the college name, a lack of strong local community support, and an insufficient amount of planning time prior to the College's opening.
 President Williams had been given the seemingly unsurmountable challenge of readying the College for full operation in only one month, but with the help of Dean Cleo Higgins, he was successful in meeting the goal and the College began meeting the educational needs of its inaugural class of 59 students in the fall of 1960.
 The College had its largest enrollment of 106 students during the 1962-63 academic year.
 While Collier-Blocker was clearly addressing a community need and its initiatives were indeed innovative for its time, the College struggled with obstacles such as low enrollment and a lack of cohesion among the College's leadership.
-Collier-Blocker's last class graduated in the spring of 1964, and during the 1964-1965 academic year, the College was renamed the Collier-Blocker Center and placed under the purview of St. Johns river Junior College.
+Collier-Blocker's last class graduated in the spring of 1964, and during the 1964-1965 academic year, the College was renamed the Collier-Blocker Center and placed under the purview of St. Johns River Junior College.
 At the end of the 1965-1966 academic year, the Collier-Blocker Center was dissolved and fully merged with St. Johns River Junior College.